CrayLabs/SmartSim/doc/model.rst

         ``Model.enable_key_prefixing()``.
 This functionality ensures that the ``Model`` `name` is prepended to each list `name` sent to the ``Orchestrator`` from within the ``Model``.

-        In the driver script snippet below, we take an initialized ``Model`` and activate dataset prefixing through the ``enable_key_prefixing()`` function:
+        In the driver script snippet below, we take an initialized ``Model`` and activate list prefixing through the ``enable_key_prefixing()`` function:

         .. code-block:: python